About the Journal

 Asian Journal of Accounting Perspectives (AJAP), formerly known as Journal of Accounting Perspectives (JAP), is a refereed journal published by the Faculty of Business and Accountancy, University of Malaya.
 Prospective authors are invited to submit manuscripts for possible publication in AJAP.
 All submitted papers are subject to a double-blind peer reviewing.
 The first volume was published in 2008 and published annually until the Volume 10 (2017).
-Starting the Volume 11 (2018), AJAP publishes bi-annually, in August and December.
+Starting from Volume 11 (2018), AJAP will be published bi-annually, in August and December.

 Aims and scope

 Dedicated to provides a platform for researchers to discuss and put forward issues in Asian countries, exchange ideas and share experiences related to their areas of expertise and interest covers all topics of accounting and finance.